 10 Starry Facts About Contact

 “Are we alone in the universe?”
 Countless movies have asked that question, but few have given it more thought than this 1997 adaptation of Carl Sagan’s bestselling novel.
-In honor of the 20th anniversary of its release, here are 10 things you might not have known about Contact.
+Here are 10 things you might not have known about Contact.

 1. ITS OPENING SHOT SET AN INDUSTRY RECORD.